 “Do you, guys, just want to go to Argentina without me to visit my relatives?”
 Ayala joked.

 “We wouldn’t dream of it!” exclaimed Julia, “Who would then serve as our personal translator and guide?

-Turned out that our fears were unfounded, and we had fun and meshed well together on all the trips we went to that year.
+Turned out that our fears were unfounded, and we had fun and meshed well together on all the trips we went on that year.
 Ayala fit into our little group of misfits effortlessly, as if she had been traveling with us for years.
-She was born and grew up in Israel, where her parents escaped to from Argentina during the so-called Dirty War of 1976-1983, and all three of us shared common experience of living in a different part of the world before immigrating to the U.S. In addition to English, she also spoke Hebrew and Spanish.
+She was born and grew up in Israel, where her parents escaped from Argentina during the Dirty War of 1976-1983, and all three of us shared the common experience of living in a different part of the world before immigrating to the U.S. In addition to English, she also spoke Hebrew and Spanish.
 And with our knowledge of Eastern European languages, our group could easily communicate with about half of the world.
-That year, we spent a lot of time planning the trip together and by the time we went to Argentina together, there were no surprises.
+That year, we spent a lot of time planning the trip together and by the time we went to Argentina, there were no surprises.
 Or, it would be more accurate to say, the surprises were not Ayala-related.

 Visiting Buenos Aires with Ayala proved to be one of the best travel decisions we’ve ever made.
-Visiting her numerous uncles, aunts and cousins, and exploring the city with their help, we got to see local life and attractions up close and through the eyes of the locals.
+Visiting her numerous uncles, aunts, and cousins, and exploring the city with their help, we got to see local life and attractions up close and through the eyes of the locals.
 Seeing how people live, even when observing trivial things like furniture, home décor, and home-cooked food, offered an intimate understanding of our host country.
 Having someone who also spoke the local language and knew the customs was also invaluable.
 Argentina was the first country where I realized that I wanted to come back and spend more time there, where I wanted to learn the native language, a place where I could see myself living for an extended period of time.
-It was the first time a foreign country felt like a home, in part because we met so many people who loved this country and shared their love and time with us.
+It was the first time a foreign country felt like home, in part because we met so many people who loved this country and shared their love and time with us.